semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 This property holds a list of items, where each item has a `value` property that represents the numerical value for its job priority in a range from 0 to 100, and a `when` condition property written in [Conditions DSL](./conditions-dsl).

-The items are evaluated from the top of the list and the value of the first item for which the `when` condition is evaluated as true will be set as top priority for the given job.
+The items are evaluated from the top of the list and the value of the first item for which the `when` condition is evaluated as true will be set as a top priority for the given job.

 If none of the conditions are evaluated as true, the [default job priority](../using-semaphore/jobs#priority).